D067659/tpmc_documentation/user_guide/user_guide.md

 **Category** specifies under which category the Function is listed in the Operations in the Routine creation.

-**Function ID** is a unique identifier for the Function that can be a custom string.
+**Function Name** is a unique identifier for the Function that can be a custom string.

 **Function Label** is the label that is displayed for the Operation in the Routine creation.

 A **result of a Function** is optional and can be deactived and activated with the "Function returns a Result Variable" checkbox.

-**Result ID** is a unique identifier for the result that can be a custom string.
+**Result Name** is a unique identifier for the result that can be a custom string.

 **Result Type** is the value type of the result.